drhsqlite/fossil-mirror/www/th1.md

   *  uplevel ?LEVEL?
 SCRIPT
   *  upvar ?FRAME?
 OTHERVAR MYVAR ?OTHERVAR MYVAR?

-All of the above commands works as in the original TCL.
-Refer to the TCL documentation for details.
+All of the above commands works as in the original Tcl.
+Refer to the Tcl documentation for details.

 TH1 Extended Commands
 ---------------------